EnviroDIY/TinyGSM/README.md

 ## Supported modems

 - SIMCom SIM800 series (SIM800A, SIM800C, SIM800L, SIM800H, SIM808, SIM868)
+  - Previously tested by original author and current maintainer; updates not all tested because 2G is no longer available in the USA.
 - SIMCom SIM900 series (SIM900A, SIM900D, SIM908, SIM968)
+  - Previously tested by current maintainer; updates not all tested because 2G is no longer available in the USA.
 - SIMCom WCDMA/HSPA/HSPA+ Modules (SIM5360, SIM5320, SIM5300E, SIM5300E/A)
+  - Accepted as pull request and verified against manuals.
+Not personally tested by the maintainer.
 - SIMCom LTE Modules (SIM7100E, SIM7500E, SIM7500A, SIM7600C, SIM7600E)
+  - Accepted as pull request and verified against manuals.
+Not personally tested by the maintainer.
 - SIMCom SIM7000E/A/G CAT-M1/NB-IoT Module
+  - Previously tested by current maintainer; updates not all tested because I fried mine.
 - SIMCom SIM7070/SIM7080/SIM7090 CAT-M1/NB-IoT Module
+  - Tested by the current maintainer; currently her primary cellular module
 - SIMCom A7672X CAT-M1 Module
+  - Accepted as pull request, though I have concerns about the implementation.
+Not personally tested by the maintainer.
 - AI-Thinker A6, A6C, A7, A20
+  - Previously tested by original author
 - ESP8266/ESP32 (AT commands interface, similar to GSM modems)
+  - Tested by the current maintainer; ESP32 is currently her primary wifi module
 - Digi XBee WiFi and Cellular (using XBee command mode)
+  - Tested by the current maintainer
 - Neoway M590
+  - Previously tested by original author
 - u-blox 2G, 3G, 4G, and LTE Cat1 Cellular Modems (many modules including LEON-G100, LISA-U2xx, SARA-G3xx, SARA-U2xx, TOBY-L2xx, LARA-R2xx, MPCI-L2xx)
+  - Tested by the current maintainer (SARA-U201 only)
 - u-blox LTE-M/NB-IoT Modems (SARA-R4xx, SARA-N4xx, SARA-R5xx, _but NOT SARA-N2xx_)
+  - Tested by the current maintainer (SARA-R410M only)
 - Sequans Monarch LTE Cat M1/NB1 (VZM20Q)
+  - Previously tested by current maintainer; updates not all tested because I fried mine.
 - Quectel BG96
+  - Tested by the current maintainer
 - Quectel BG95
+  - Accepted as pull request and verified against manuals.
+Not personally tested by the maintainer.
 - Quectel M95
+  - Accepted as pull request and verified against manuals.
+Not personally tested by the maintainer.
 - Quectel MC60 _**(alpha)**_
+  - Accepted as pull request, though I have concerns about the implementation.
+Not personally tested by the maintainer.

 ### Supported boards/modules

+- EnviroDIY LTE Bee (SIM7080G)
-- EnviroDIY LTE Bee, WiFi Bee
+- EnviroDIY WiFi Bee (ESP32)
 - Arduino MKR GSM 1400
+- Sodaq GPRSbee (SIM800, SIM900)
-- Sodaq GPRSbee, uBee
+- Sodaq uBee (SARA U201, SARA R410M)
 - Microduino GSM
-- Adafruit FONA Mini Cellular GSM Breakout, 800/808 Shield, FONA 3G
+- Adafruit FONA Mini Cellular GSM Breakout, 800/808 Shield, FONA 3G (SIM800)
-- Industruino GSM
+- Industruino GSM (SIM800)
-- Dragino NB-IoT Bee
+- Dragino NB-IoT Bee (BG96)
 - Digi XBee S6B, XBee LTE Cat 1, XBee3 LTE Cat 1, XBee3 CatM
-- Nimbelink Skywire/Airgain NL-SW-LTE-QBG96, NL-SW-LTE-QBG95
+- Nimbelink Skywire/Airgain NL-SW-LTE-QBG96, NL-SW-LTE-QBG95 (BG95, BG96)
 - RAK WisLTE _**(alpha)**_
 - ... other modules, based on supported modems.
 Some boards require [**special configuration**](https://github.com/vshymanskyy/TinyGSM/wiki/Board-configuration).